thingsboard/thingsboard.github.io/docs/user-guide/install/config.md

 assignees:
 - ashvayka
 title: Configuration
-description: Thingsboard IoT platform configuration guide
+description: ThingsBoard IoT platform configuration guide

 ---

-This guide will help you to get familiar with Thingsboard configuration files and parameters.
+This guide will help you to get familiar with ThingsBoard configuration files and parameters.

-Once you have installed Thingsboard, you can find configuration files in the following directory:
+Once you have installed ThingsBoard, you can find configuration files in the following directory:

 ```bash
 Windows: YOUR_INSTALL_DIR/conf